 Fleas require a slightly more wide-ranging approach.

 Be sure to treat your pets to ensure they don’t simply bring more fleas into the house.
 Once the pets are treated, you can use a commercial spray to treat your furniture, though the active ingredient needs to be permethrin, which kills off fleas while not being harmful to humans, though keep your pets clear for a day or so.

-Spray an appropriate insecticide on the furniture, double treating all seams and crevices to ensure the fleas don’t hide away.
+Spray an appropriate insecticide on the furniture, double-treating all seams and crevices to ensure the fleas don’t disappear.
 Allow to dry, then scrub DE into the seams and crevices, leaving overnight before vacuuming.